 IP68 Rating Clarification

-Officially, the Samsung Galaxy S7 (Amazon) and Galaxy S7 edge (Amazon) smartphones can withstand complete immersion in water up to 1.5 m in depth, for up to 30 minutes.
+Officially, the Samsung Galaxy S7 (Price Check) and Galaxy S7 edge (Price Check) smartphones can withstand complete immersion in water up to 1.5 m in depth, for up to 30 minutes.
 That means you can take them for jogs in the rain, reading in the shower or soaking in bath.
 Heck, you can even take them for a swim!

 There are some caveats though.
 The IP68 rating applies to a specific set of test conditions : 15-35 °C, 86-106 kPa, 1.5 metre, 30 minutes.
 If you exceed those conditions, Samsung’s IP68 measures may not prevent the ingress of water.

-Water can also enter and damage the Samsung Galaxy S7 (Amazon) and Galaxy S7 edge (Amazon) smartphones if they are exposed to “water moving with force“.
+Water can also enter and damage the Samsung Galaxy S7 (Price Check) and Galaxy S7 edge (Price Check) smartphones if they are exposed to “water moving with force“.
 This means you should not place them under running water from a tap or a waterfall.
 Even ocean waves may exert enough force to drive water into their chassis.

-In short, these are not waterproof phone like the Samsung Galaxy S6 Active, or the Kenxinda ruggerdised smartphones (Amazon).
+In short, these are not waterproof phones like the Samsung Galaxy S6 Active, or the Kenxinda ruggerdised smartphones (Price Check).
 They are water-resistant, not waterproof, so be gentle while using them underwater.